eventflux-io/engine/website/README.md

-# Eventflux Documentation Website
+# EventFlux Documentation Website

-This directory contains the Docusaurus v3 documentation and marketing website for Eventflux.
+This directory contains the Docusaurus v3 documentation and marketing website for EventFlux.

 ## Prerequisites